Plates and the PAC

 Thus did SSU, whose enrollments were running as much below projections as costs for the auditorium were to run ahead of them, acquire a first-class performing arts facility as part of its $20 million Public Affairs Center (PAC).
 The burghers of Springfield once again were able to look their cousins from Fort Wayne in the eye.

-It is also true that the PAC itself suffers, like the university, from needless structural complexity resulting from its ambiguous mandate.
+It is also true that the PAC itself, like the university, suffers from needless structural complexity resulting from its ambiguous mandate.
 There is a sizable segment of the community (mainly male) which finds the prospect of Brahms so harrowing that it feels the need of some pre-concert calmative, preferably on ice.
-For a while the auditorium management humanely made available a cash bar in the PAC's Atrium Lounge before performances.
+For a while, the auditorium management humanely made available a cash bar in the PAC's Atrium Lounge before performances.
 The lounge is one of the building's successes, a balcony with a view of the main lobby below and a looming skylight above.
 Indeed, after two drinks, one can get positively metaphysical.
 Trouble was, patrons had trouble finding it.
 This is surprising, considering the ease with which many first-nighters navigate the twisty corridors of the income tax code.
-The bar is now in the main lobby.
+The bar was moved into the main lobby.

 Part of the answer is buried deep on Level I of the PAC.
 Few of the public have seen it.
 It is a studio theater, designed for experimental stage productions, a box of a room which might accommodate on movable bleacher-type seats, ringed on all sides by a railed balcony.
 In its scale and flexibility it is more in keeping with SSU's own mandate than the 2,000-seat auditorium which sits atop it like a hen on an unhatched egg.